Puseletso Seema: Musical themes and living conditions

-Puseletso Seema released at least 32 albums.
+Puseletso Seema released more than 30 albums.
 Her songs were scripted from her life experiences, her marriages and their failure.
 Meanwhile, Famo itself has become a cause of criminal strife in Lesotho, with rival gangs gunning down performers, and the previously gentle lyrics becoming increasingly violent.
+She has maintained her neutrality in these famo wars, rejecting the violence and insults, saying "I don't like music that is vulgar or insulting or insinuating any hate."

 Puseletso Seema was robbed several times of her possessions, including the traditional accordion that is emblematic of the music.
 She also has a long-standing quarrel with the musical industry who, she claimed, cheated her and her fellow performers out of their prize winnings and royalties.
 Her hit song Mofata Seliba inveighed against people who enriched themselves from her talent.
 In 2020, she wrote a song on the theme of Covid-19 sponsored by the Lesotho National Coronavirus Secretariat, but once again she said she wasn't paid for her work.

 Puseletso Seema's performances tended to be live with minimal staging, featuring extended solos and themes.
-Performing on television, however, forced her and other Famo musicians to shorten their solos, and each song became more focussed on one theme, rather than the amalgamation of thoughts familiar from live productions.
+Performing on television, however, forced her and other Famo musicians to shorten their solos, and each song became more focused on one theme, rather than the amalgamation of thoughts familiar from live productions.